wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-nodejs-use-webmatrix.md

 To learn more about the versions of Node.js that are provided with Azure and how to specify the version to be used with your application, see [Specifying a Node.js version in an Azure application](/documentation/articles/nodejs-specify-node-version-azure-apps/).

-If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js web app in Azure](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.
+If you encounter problems with your application after it has been deployed to Azure, see [How to debug a Node.js web app in Azure App Service](/documentation/articles/web-sites-nodejs-debug/) for information on diagnosing the problem.
-

 ## What's changed
-* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to App Service see: [Azure App Service and Its Impact on Existing Azure Services](/documentation/articles/app-service-changes-existing-services/)

-
-
-[Azure Classic Management Portal]: http://manage.windowsazure.cn
-[Publishing an Azure  Website using Git]: /documentation/articles/web-sites-publish-source-control/
-[for free]: /zh-cn/pricing/1rmb-trial
-
 [WebMatrix WebSite]: http://www.microsoft.com/click/services/Redirect2.ashx?CR_CC=200106398
 [WebMatrix for Azure]: http://go.microsoft.com/fwlink/?LinkID=253622&clcid=0x409